immutabl3/store/README.md

-### projection
+### project

-`projection` takes an object with paths and saturates the object with the current state of the store
+`project` takes an object with paths and saturates the object with the current state of the store

 ```js
 const store = Store({